Impact

 Risk and Exploitability

-With a CVSS score of 9.3 the flaw is rated critical, and although an EPSS score is not available, the compromised build infrastructure and signed installers provide a high likelihood of exploitation.
-The attack vector is inferred to be user installation of the tainted installer; once the installer runs, the trojanized binaries can execute code in the context of the installed application, potentially allowing remote control of the affected machine.
-The vulnerability is not listed in the CISA KEV catalog, but the high severity and authenticity of the signing certificate make it a significant threat.
+With a CVSS score of 9.3 the flaw is rated critical, and an EPSS score of 14% indicates a moderate probability that the vulnerability will be exploited.
+The attack vector is inferred to be user installation of the tainted installer; once the installer runs, the trojanized binaries can execute code in the context of the installed application, potentially allowing an attacker remote control of the affected machine.
+The vulnerability is listed in the CISA KEV catalog, and the high severity combined with the authentic signing certificate make it a significant threat.

 OpenCVE Enrichment